tiagodavi/tiagodavi.github.io/index.md

 - NodeJS/RxJS for APis
 - Graph database (OrientDB) instead of relational database
 - BDD by using Mocha/Chai/Sinon
-- Continuous Integration by using Atlassian's Bamboo
+- Continuous Integration using Atlassian's Bamboo
 - Atlassian's Jira and Bitbucket
+- Elixir/OTP/WebRTC for Distributed Applications

 ##### Main Results
-Sharon that is a project for regression testing and Qorex that is a project for controlling strategic objectives.
+Sharon that is a project for regression testing.
+Qorex that is a project for controlling strategic objectives.
+BimDirect that is a project for civil construction.

 #### 3visões from June 2014 to July 2016 as Web Developer